nextcloud/documentation/developer_manual/prologue/bugtracker/index.rst

 * If the issue is with the Nextcloud desktop client, report it to the `Desktop repository`_
 * If the issue is with the Nextcloud Android client, report it to the `Android repository`_
 * If the issue is with the Nextcloud iOS client, report it to the `iOS repository`_
-* If the issue with with a Nextcloud app, report it to where that app is developed
+* If the issue is with a Nextcloud app, report it to where that app is developed.
+See `App Store`_ page for related links.
 * If the app is listed in our `main GitHub organization`_ report it to the correct sub repository